 CardSecure only supports encrypted Personal Account Number (PAN) or ACH (eCheck) data.
 Track data is not supported in an encryption request.

-CardSecure encryption is not supported for use with CardPointe or Bolt Terminal P2PE devices due to the encryption key already configured within the terminals.
+CardSecure encryption is not supported for use with CardPointe Retail Terminal or CardPointe Integrated Terminal devices due to the encryption key already configured within the terminals.

 The following resources are available to simplify your integration.